yonathan-uchoa/yonathan-uchoa/README.md

  - Angular - online course only;
  - Java - technical and online course only;
  - MySQL | PostgreeSQl - university and online course only;
- - and many others, ask me about it!
+ - and some soft skills, ask me about it!

 ## 👯Job experiences with
   - Automated testing;